About the Mason Observatory

-Bad weather: we may not be able to make a final decision about whether or not to postpone an event until 3pm on the day of the original event.
-We post the decision as an update to the individual event page, as well as our twitter feed.
-If weather is also bad on the backup day, we will proceed with the presentation, rain or shine, so as to be respectful of our guest speaker’s schedule.
+Bad weather: we may not be able to make a final decision about whether or not to postpone an event until 3 p.m. on the day of the original event.
+We post the decision as an update to the individual event page, as well as our Twitter feed.
+If the weather is also bad on a backup day, we will proceed with the presentation, rain or shine, so as to be respectful of our guest speaker’s schedule.
 But, will likely not conduct a tour of the observatory.

-The GMU Observatory is financially supported by the Department of Physics and Astronomy, and donations from people like you!
-Donations in particular help us to purchase everything from imaging equipment for professional grade research, to play-dough for making solar system models with kids in our tours.
+The Mason Observatory is financially supported by the Department of Physics and Astronomy, and donations from people like you!
+Donations, in particular, help us to purchase everything from imaging equipment for professional grade research to play-dough for making solar system models with kids in our tours.
 That is why even a few dollars can make an impact.
 A plaque in the lobby of Research Hall, names donors who gave more than $1000.

 To make a financial contribution, please visit the University’s Make a Gift page.
 Choose “Other” from the list of funds, and specify “Astronomy Observatory” to make sure we receive your donation.

 We are also generously supported by a team of volunteers who do everything from share their excitement about astronomy at public events, to minor maintenance of our facilities behind the scenes.
 To volunteer, please visit the volunteer page.